Joyanna Rose Gittings

 Artist’s Bio…

 Joyanna Rose Gittings was born in 1975 in Zanesville, Ohio and is the eldest of 5 children in a tight-knit extended family, living for the majority of her childhood in Bloomville, Ohio.
 She began to study art in secondary school, focusing on clay and scenic painting.
 A love of Spanish language and culture drove her to pursue study abroad, and she was placed with a family on the island of Tenerife in the Canary Islands of Spain.
-The experience of living as a foreigner in another country made a deep impression, and has enabled her to feel solidarity with others experiencing the same.
-She eventually graduated with a BFA in Technical Theatre with a focus on Scenic and Costume design from the University of Cincinnati College- Conservatory of Music in 1998.
+Her host family and her home on the island wrapped themselves around her heart, and the experience of living as a foreigner in another country enabled her to feel solidarity with others experiencing the same.
+She then attended university, graduating with a BFA in Technical Theatre with a focus on Scenic and Costume design from the University of Cincinnati College- Conservatory of Music in 1998.

 She took a leave from artistic practice to focus on raising her four children, moving from Ohio to Colorado in 2010, until 2015 when she began to focus again on art.
 Beginning in watercolor, she expanded into murals, public art, and multimedia installation.
 Presently, she is a community- based bilingual artist who makes contemplative work about personal narratives, combining watercolor in new ways with various other 2D and 3D media and language.

-Her subject matter portrays the tenderness, empathy, and delight we hunger for in a capitalist society, encouraging us to slow down.
+Her subject matter portrays tenderness, care, and delight that can be overlooked in modern tech-focused times, encouraging us to slow down.
 She draws upon the works of Georgia O'Keefe, Leonora Carrington, Franz Kafka, Maxfield Parrish, and Tracey Emin as influences.

-She founded Obra Arts Studio and Gallery in 2018 in the heart of the downtown creative district in Longmont, Colorado.
-Obra Arts is a flexible, bilingual space encompassing studio, gallery, classroom, and gathering place for the incubation of ideas and communion for local artists.
-She paints and aims to foster involvement in the Arts across the cultural and language barriers encountered by the diverse members of her community.
+She founded Obra Arts Studio and Gallery in 2018 in the heart of the downtown Creative District in Longmont, Colorado.
+Obra Arts is a flexible, bilingual space encompassing studio, gallery, classroom, and gathering place for the incubation of ideas and fellowship.
+She paints and aims to foster involvement in the Arts across cultural and language barriers encountered by the diverse members of her community.

 Her work is held in private collections nationally, and she has completed numerous public and private commissioned mural projects.